Recovery framework and guidance

 Group Recovery Report template

-The template is designed to be used by Group Recovery Managers or Local Recovery Managers when providing consolidated recovery reporting to the Ministry following an emergency.
+The template is designed to be used by Group Recovery Managers or Local Recovery Managers when providing consolidated recovery reporting to the Agency following an emergency.
 The template has been developed over the last 5 years of recovery reporting.
 CDEM Groups can make any minor changes they need (such as deleting references to TA's if not applicable), but are asked to retain all sections and report on all indicated content.

 Recovery Action Plan template